Book a Weekend Tour →

 Rainbow Beach & Great Sandy

-The coloured sand cliffs of Rainbow Beach, the double island point surf break and a natural gateway to Fraser Island make this little-known town one of Southeast Queensland's best adventure base camps.
-Two hours fifteen minutes from Brisbane, and much less visited than the Sunshine Coast.
+The coloured sand cliffs of Rainbow Beach, the Double Island Point surf break, and a natural gateway to K'gari (Fraser Island) make this little-known town one of Southeast Queensland's best adventure base camps.
+Two hours fifteen minutes from Brisbane on the Great Sandy National Park's coast, and much less visited than the Sunshine Coast.
+In 2026, the Great Beach Drive — a 4WD coastal route from Noosa's North Shore through Teewah Beach to Rainbow Beach — has gained significant attention as one of Queensland's great drives.

 How to Plan a Weekend Trip from Brisbane